The Best Fall Activities in Ogunquit

 Hop on a cruise out of Perkins Cove to see lobsters, seals, lighthouses and more.
 Finestkind Cruises is a family-owned company providing a range of scenic and educational boat trips along the Ogunquit and York coastline with tours going out on the weekends.
 In the fall we love hopping on their lighthouse cruise and keeping our eyes peeled for frolicking seals.

-The annual celebration has been re-imagined for this year and now includes a month of different activities throughout town starting on October 1.
+The annual celebration will once again include activities throughout the whole month of October.
 Pick from events like pumpkin scavenger hunts, fall decoration bingo, sidewalk sales, special seasonal items at local restaurants, horse-drawn carriage rides, pumpkin decorating, live music, sand sculpture demonstrations and more.
-See the full line-up of activities here.
+The full line-up will be posted here when available.

 Listen to live music

 The Front Porch in town has entertainment in their outdoor garden and in their Piano Bar, Clay Hill Farm is hosting live music events Thursday – Sunday and Jonathan’s has reopened their upstairs listening room where you can see a range of performances from live comedy with Maine’s own Bob Marley to national headliners like Sawyer Fredericks, Paula Poundstone, Judy Collins, and more.